Updated September 27, 2023

 |Performance Scope||Agile is engaged with project development to create software applications.
 It gives more benefits than the waterfall model.
 A process that values functional deliverables over comprehensive documents.||It doesn’t require any software development methods to use.
 It is simply a framework, not a strategy.|

-This has a been a guide to the top difference between Agile vs Scrum.
-Here we also discuss the Agile vs Scrum key differences with infographics, and comparison table.
+This has been a guide to the top differences between Agile and Scrum.
+Here, we discuss the Agile vs Scrum key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –